m-goos/simple-pretty-dashboard/README.md

    1. I already took some steps to set up `mock service worker` with `react-query`, but have not gotten far enough with the app.
 Good [documentation](https://tkdodo.eu/blog/testing-react-query) and [example repo](https://github.com/TkDodo/testing-react-query/blob/main/package.json) for `react-query` testing
 4. Another nice visual regression test is 'screenshot comparison' (e.g. [playwright](https://playwright.dev/docs/test-snapshots))
 5. There is one 'any' type in the whole project, for the react-table columns.
 I decided not to dig into react-table too deep for this assignment, but that should definitely be strongly typed.

+## Deployment

+To deploy the project in its simplest form, I took the following steps:

+- Build the project (`yarn build`) with Mock Service Worker enabled to mock all network requests
+- In AWS:
+  - Webhosting: Create an S3 bucket, set it to `static web hosting`
+  - Upload all files to the S3 bucket and set the bucket privacy to `public`
+  - CDN: Create a Cloudfront distribution
+  - Deploy the distribution and link it to the S3 bucket